bal-sm/repo-for-learning/systems/new_programming/docker/README.md

 Mine:
 > OmG, can't wait.

+## Container Orchestration

+Program:
+> Sometimes when you feel like just want to.. you know exit lyfe.

+Then, Program would be like:
+> ERROR!

+That's why we need to write some script, including (hm jeung sic) that create replicas across Docker host.

 ## Source(s)

 [1]: [Docker Tutorial for Beginners - A Full DevOps Course on How to Run Applications in Containers](https://www.youtube.com/watch?v=fqMOX6JJhGo)